teambit/docs/old_docs/cli.md

 **-o, --outdated**

-Shows the component's latest version from the remote Collection (if exists).
+Shows the component's latest version from the remote scope (if exists).

 ```shell
 bit show foo/bar --outdated